Iridescent-CM/curiosity-machine/hellosign/README.md

 * `HELLOSIGN_API_KEY`
 * `HELLOSIGN_PRODUCTION_MODE`: defaults to False, in production mode signed forms are legally binding

+### Management commands

+* `approve_underage_profiles`: To be documented, has specific config to be documented as well.
+* `update_signatures`: Run with template id(s), will search for signed requests and update the relevant Signature models.

 ### HelloSign Templates

 * `HELLOSIGN_TEMPLATE_<uppercase name>_ID`: HelloSign ID of template